msa-em/em-quickstart-uv/README.md

 > First, ask one of the organization members to give you `write` access to the forked repo.

 > [!WARNING]
 > In what follows and the configuration files, you will see references to `change-to-repo-name`, which you should replace with the repo name.
-E.g. this article would be `em-quickstart`.
+E.g. this article would be `em-quickstart-uv`.

+> [!WARNING]
+> This quickstart guide assumes use of the `uv` python package manager.
+You can install `uv` on your platform following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
+Trust us, you won't regret it.

 Steps to edit locally:
 - git clone repo (`git clone git@github.com:msa-em/change-to-repo-name.git`)
 - switch to `dev` branch (`git checkout dev`)
-- edit `environment.yml` to
-  - change the environment `name` to the repo name
-  - add your package dependencies, pinning versions as necessary
+- edit `requirements.in` to add your package dependencies, pinning versions as necessary
-- create virtual environment (`conda env create -f environment.yml`)
-  - you might need to remove the environment if it already exists (`conda remove -n change-to-repo-name --all`)
-- activate virtual environment in two terminal windows (`conda activate change-to-repo-name`)
 - edit `myst.yml` file by:
   - commenting these lines out
   ```yml